Guide to the Contents

 Biographies include individuals and firms who sent or received correspondence or created drawings, photographs, art installations, maps, or videos associated with the development of Dumbarton Oaks Gardens.

-Explanation of all content fields used in the Garden Archives:
+Explanation of all fields used for correspondence, drawings, and photographs in the Garden Archives:

 Title: A short identifying phrase to describe the item (e.g. correspondence, drawing, photograph, garden area history, or biography).